5th Year MAT Option for Brown Undergraduates

 EDUC 0900 is a recommended course that will be valuable to you in your future teaching; however, it cannot be applied towards your MAT degree.

-Prior to submitting an application for the 5th-year MAT program, please contact the appropriate faculty director:
+Prior to submitting an application for the 5th-year MAT program, please complete this inquiry form and contact the appropriate faculty director:

 Laura Snyder – [email protected] (English)